1. EIA Winter Fuels Outlook 2026 summary

 The Energy Information Administration's annual Winter Fuels Outlook, typically published in October, is the most authoritative US forecast for heating oil, natural gas, propane, and electricity prices over the winter heating season.
 The outlook covers the period from October through March and breaks down expected household expenditure by fuel type, region, and weather scenario.
 For the Northeast heating oil market, EIA tracks both the wholesale Heating Oil No. 2 price (a futures contract reflecting the global crude oil market) and the retail residential price reported by oil dealers state by state.

-As of May 2026, the most recent EIA Winter Fuels Outlook covers the 2025-2026 heating season just concluded.
-The next outlook for the 2026-2027 heating season will be published in October 2026.
-Pratfall: this page is being written before that release, so the forward-looking elements here draw on EIA's Short-Term Energy Outlook (STEO) data through May 2026, which projects out roughly 18 months and covers the upcoming heating season at a high level.
-The detailed Winter Fuels Outlook will refine these numbers significantly when released.
+As of 23 July 2026, the most recent EIA Winter Fuels Outlook still covers the 2025-2026 heating season already concluded.
+The next outlook, covering the 2026-2027 heating season, is expected in October 2026.
+Pratfall: this page is being updated before that release, so the forward-looking elements here draw on EIA's Short-Term Energy Outlook (STEO), published July 8, 2026, which projects out roughly 18 months and covers the upcoming heating season at a high level.
+That STEO run predates the mid-July US-Iran escalation described in Section 5, so the detailed Winter Fuels Outlook due in October will likely revise these numbers substantially.

 Several factors shape the EIA outlook approach.
 First, the global Brent crude oil price serves as the upstream anchor, since heating oil and diesel are refined products of Brent-grade crude.
 See our background Brent entry for more on global oil price formation.
 Second, the EIA models the pass-through from wholesale to retail, which has historically averaged 60 to 70 percent of crude price moves over a 4-to-6-week lag.
 Third, winter weather (specifically heating degree days) affects demand and inventory drawdown rates, which can amplify or dampen the crude-driven base trend.
 Fourth, regional inventory levels (the Northeast has the Strategic Heating Oil Reserve and commercial inventories) affect short-term price volatility.